Is recovery from a chronic spinal cord injury possible?

 3. Neuroplasticity is Key to Recovery

-Your spinal cord has neuroplasticity, which is its ability to rewire itself through spared neural pathways.
+Your spinal cord is capable of neuroplasticity, which refers to its ability to rewire itself through spared neural pathways.

 As long as you stimulate these pathways, there is potential to and recover functions affected by spinal cord injury.

 During the chronic phase, it may appear as if your recovery has plateaued and that your mobility is as good as it’s ever going to get.